charlesphil/weatherpy/README.md

-# Python-api-challenge: Charles Phil Week 6 Homework
+# Python-api-challenge:

-Contained in this README are the three observations for WeatherPy and the two maps from VacationPy.
+Contained in this README are three observations from the WeatherPy Notebook and the two maps from the VacationPy Notebook.

 ## Three observations from WeatherPy (Part 1)